 When we present you with stats, data, opinion or a consensus, we’ll tell you where this came from.
 And we’ll only present data as clinically reliable if it’s come from a reputable source, such as a state or government-funded health body, a peer-reviewed medical journal, or a recognised analytics or data body.
 Read more in our editorial policy.

 Any medications have the potential to cause side effects, and HRT patches are no different.
-But having said that, HRT patch side effects tend to improve within around three months (if you even get any at all).
+But having said that, HRT patch side effects tend to improve within around three months.
 Some of the most common side effects can include tender breasts, stomach pain, headaches, nausea and vaginal bleeding, as well as irritated, itchy skin or a rash where you apply the patch.

-When it comes to doses of HRT patches, you’ve got options.
-Evorel Conti and Sequi (both combined HRT) come in doses of 50mcg of oestrogen and 170mcg of progesterone, whereas Estradot, Estraderm and Evorel (oestrogen-only HRT patches) come in doses ranging from 25mcg of oestrogen per day to the highest dose of HRT patch, which is 100mcg of oestrogen over 24 hours.
+Evorel Conti and Sequi (both combined HRT) release doses of 50mcg of oestrogen and 170mcg of progestogen over 24 hours, whereas Estradot, Estraderm and Evorel (oestrogen-only HRT patches) come in doses ranging from 25mcg of oestrogen per day to the highest dose of HRT patch, which is 100mcg of oestrogen over 24 hours.

 Generally speaking, you’ll be advised to start on a lower dose patch to help control your symptoms, which can be increased depending on your needs.

-Estradot and Estraderm both provide oestrogen-only HRT patches, so if you want to use these but haven’t had a hysterectomy, you’ll need to take a progesterone separately.
+Estradot comes as oestrogen-only HRT patches, so if you want to use these but haven’t had a hysterectomy, you’ll need to take a progesterone separately.

 The best patch for you is the one that treats your symptoms, keeps you safe and suits your lifestyle.
 So it’s down to you, really.
-But if you’re still not sure?
+But if you’re still not sure, you can always ask our clinicians for help.

 Management of the Perimenopause.
 Clinical Obstetrics and Gynecology, [online] 61(3), p.1.